Here Comes The Plumber

 “There is a penalty for ignorance.
 We are paying through the nose.”

-Yes, the people doing the work are best placed to say how it should work – except when they’re not.
+Yes, the people doing the work are best placed to say how that work should work – except when they’re not.
 A little bit of guidance and friendly support can go a long way.
 Can you tell when that might be of value?